MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-API-flow-with-power-automate.md

 ![Screenshot of Run Flow dialog box with Your flow has successfully started message ](media/run-flow-dialog-with-successfully-started-message.png)

-The API flow starts and calls the Desktop flow automation, which is entering data into SAP.
+The cloud flow starts and calls the Desktop flow automation, which is entering data into SAP.

 ![Screenshot of the test run of the flow executing in the Power Automate Portal  with checkmarks applied to each step being executed ](media/test-run-of-flow-with-checkmarks.png)